ithacadsa/ithacadsa.github.io/committees.md

 ## Affordable Housing Committee

 We aim to help the community gain housing that is affordable to low-income and to working people.
-Both rents and house prices are rising, and longtime residents are being forced to move farther and farther from the city where they work—a hardship for people and a disaster for the the environment.
-We speak at meetings of government bodies and in small meetings with individual officials to point out counterproductive tax abatements for luxury housing.
+Before 2020, both rents and house prices were rising, and longtime residents being forced to move farther and farther from the city where they work—a hardship for people and a disaster for the the environment.
+Currently, the health and economic crises are making rent payments impossible.
+We are working to support the [Ithaca Tenant Union's](https://www.ithacatu.org) campaign for a rent freeze.

 Trickle-down does not work.
 Increasing the supply of affordable housing will require some combination of public ownership, public financing and regulation.